Gulf & Fraser: Community Involvement

 On June 2, 2019, G&F Financial Group presented a cheque for $26,000 to BC Children's Hospital Foundation during their Miracle Weekend event.
 G&F employees raised funds for the Foundation through a variety of events, including 50/50 draws, Jeans Day, music trivia, sports jersey draws, Bingo games, and by selling Purdy’s chocolates.
-“Superhero” employees in each corporate department and branch put extra effort into encouraging their co-workers to participate in the fundraising activities.

 On January 8, 2019, G&F Financial Group announced they had donated $54,000 to the United Way of the Lower Mainland.
 Funds will go towards the welfare of children and breaking the cycle of poverty.
 Over the lifetime of G&F's campaign, the credit union has donated close to $880,000 to the United Way of the Lower Mainland.

 In 2018, G&F Financial Group, the Board of Directors, employees, partners and sponsors gave $532,000 to the communities that they serve, distributed in the form of donations, sponsorships, educational bursaries, scholarships and through the G&F Financial Group Foundation.

 On September 20, 2018, G&F Financial Group announced they had donated $100,000 to the Richmond Hospital Foundation.
 The funds will support the foundation's ACT NOW campaign to build a much-needed acute care tower.
 The funds were raised through two events held by the credit union: a special retirement dinner and their annual charity golf tournament.

 On November 2, 2011, the South Burnaby Branch of G&F Financial Group was the winner of the Burnaby Board of Trade's Business Excellence Community Spirit Award.
 The award recognizes local organizations for demonstrating outstanding corporate social responsibility and for the strong support of local non-profit organizations and agencies.